deepnote/jupyterlab-deepnote/README.md

 ---

-Deepnote is a data notebook for AI era. `jupyterlab-deepnote` is a JupyterLab extension that enables you to open and view [Deepnote](https://deepnote.com) project files (`.deepnote` format) directly within JupyterLab.
+Deepnote is the data notebook for the AI era. `jupyterlab-deepnote` is a JupyterLab extension that enables you to open and view [Deepnote](https://deepnote.com) project files (`.deepnote` format) directly within JupyterLab.
 This extension provides a seamless read-only viewer for Deepnote notebooks, allowing you to explore Deepnote projects without leaving your JupyterLab environment.

 ### Key features